Image

 The musicians suffered no more than a few black eyes and slight scratches, but several of the ruffians slunk away with bad bruises and “the good old Democratic jollification was assured.”
 The gang leader, Abraham Dotterer, is expected to be arrested for his part in the “disgraceful affair.”

-Cloudy , with a high of 84 and low of 59 degrees.
-Cloudy in the morning, sunny in the afternoon, overcast for the evening,
+Patchy rain nearby, with a high of 73 and low of 42 degrees.
+Sunny during the morning, clear during the afternoon and evening,